 Like millions of other Americans, I am a homeowner with a mortgage and a family.
-I have a day job to support my family and pay my mortgage.
+I work to support my family and pay my mortgage.
 In fact, my two biggest expenses are in maintaining my home (mortgage, utilities, maintenance, etc.) and childcare for my three kids (preschool, babysitters, activities, etc.).
-With all these expenses, I’m starting to wonder if this kind of conventional lifestyle is really worth the sacrifice.
+With all these expenses, I’m starting to wonder if this kind of traditional lifestyle is worth the sacrifice.

 Everybody has a different financial situation.
 To decide if you should own a house or not, get a sheet of paper.
 It’s time to do some basic math.

 Draw a line down the center of the paper.
 Label the left side “own,” label the other side “rent.”

 - How much down payment you need to buy the home you need

 - Estimated monthly tax savings (you can deduct mortgage interest from taxable income)

 - Estimated monthly utility and maintenance costs (including lawn care, renovation budgets, home security, and replacement costs)